 Tips for Saving on Costs

 If you feel you could conserve energy and save money on your current costs, here are some tips to help you reduce your system’s operating costs.

 - Choose the right size system – The right size will provide you with ample cooling and comfort without overwhelming the system.

 - Install quality insulation – Proper home insulation will help prevent your system from being overworked and will save you money.

 - Close your curtains – Windows transfer heat into your home.
-By closing your curtains you are preventing high levels of heat transfer therefore reducing the temperature fluctuations related to heat transfer.
+By closing your curtains, you are preventing high levels of heat transfer therefore reducing the temperature fluctuations related to heat transfer.

-You may also consider turning your thermostat up a couple of degrees which can reduce your system’s running costs by 20 to 30 percent.
+You may also consider turning your thermostat up a couple of degrees which can reduce your system’s running costs by 20 to 30%.
 For instance, instead of running it at 23 degrees, turn it up to 24 and leave it there.
 Avoid changing the thermostat as that will increase your energy consumption and cost you more money.

 If you don’t have a need for to keep your whole house cool all the time, consider how you utilise the zone system.
 It might be worth the slight extra cost in putting in a multi-zone controller so that you run less opposed to the basic only day/night zones.
-Ask air conditioning experts about the various types of systems to learn which one will work best for your needs.
+Ask air con experts about the various types of systems to learn which one will work best for your needs.
 Also consider the costs of installation and the system itself before choosing one.
 Using the right type and size air con will help you cut energy costs as well as aid in energy conservation.
 You can still be comfortable without the high expense.